-- clear standards of mission and vision; - limited number of focused goals and objectives; - evidenced-based action steps and strategies; - timelines for implementation and monitoring; - persons responsible for implementation and monitoring; - funding sources; and - other information.
+- limited number of focused goals and objectives; - evidenced-based action steps and strategies; - timelines for implementation and monitoring; - persons responsible for implementation and monitoring; - funding sources; and - other information.

-REQUIREMENT MET NOT MET Evidence indicates the plan sets expectations for practices across X academics, culture, and school operations.
-All of the required components are addressed in the CSIP.
-X Evidence-based strategies are identified in the plan and are supported by X highly focused action steps.
+REQUIREMENT MET NOT MET Evidence indicates the plan sets expectations for practices across academics, culture, and school operations.
+X All of the required components are addressed in the CSIP. Х Evidence-based strategies are identified in the plan and are supported by highly focused action steps.
+X

 D. The local board regularly monitors the implementation and outcomes of the CSIP.

-REQUIREMENT MET NOT MET The local board reviews the CSIP at least quarterly.
-X The local board monitors CSIP progress and outcomes.
-The local board uses the CSIP as a guide in developing the budget to address identified outcomes. Х
+REQUIREMENT MET NOT MET The local board reviews the CSIP at least quarterly. Х The local board monitors CSIP progress and outcomes. Х The local board uses the CSIP as a guide in developing the budget to address identified outcomes. Х

-E. The CSIP guides the development and implementation of other plans (i.e. Be Consolidated Plan, Professional Development Plan, Assessment Plan, and Tecl nt Plan, ESEA REQUIREMENT MET NOT MET Evidence indicates the CSIP processes are reflected in all required plans that govern the LEA. Х Individual school plans are aligned to the CSIP (may not apply to small LEAs). Х Evidence indicates that all plans are implemented with fidelity.
+E. The CSIP guides the development and implementation of other plans (i.e. Building Improvement Plan, ESEA Consolidated Plan.
+Professional Development Plan.
+Assessment Plan. and Technology Plan).

+REQUIREMENT MET NOT MET Evidence indicates the CSIP processes are reflected in all required plans that govern the LEA. Х Individual school plans are aligned to the CSIP (may not apply to small LEAs). Х Evidence indicates that all plans are implemented with fidelity.
 X